Fan Chung: Spectral graph theory

 In 1997, the American Mathematical Society published Chung's book Spectral graph theory.
-This book became a standard textbook at many universities and is the key to study Spectral graph theory for many mathematics students who are interested in this area.
-Fan Chung's study in the spectral graph theory brings this “algebraic connectivity” of graphs into a new and higher level.
+This book became a standard textbook at many universities and is key to studying spectral graph theory for many mathematics students who are interested in this area.
+Fan Chung's study in spectral graph theory brings this “algebraic connectivity” of graphs into a new and higher level.

 Network science

-Fan Chung's work in random graph models shed new light on the field of network science.
-Many real-world large information networks (such as Internet Graphs, Call Graphs, and Collaboration Graphs, etc.) have been observed to be well approximated by a power law distribution.
-Fan Chung's work in the Chung-Lu model, pioneered the theory of treating random graphs with arbitrary degree distributions, including the power law graphs.
+Chung's work in random graph models shed new light on the field of network science.
+Many real-world large information networks (such as Internet Graphs, Call Graphs, and collaboration graphs) have been observed to be well approximated by a power law distribution.
+Chung's work in the Chung-Lu model, pioneered the theory of treating random graphs with arbitrary degree distributions, including the power law graphs.
 Her work provides a solid framework for quantitative and rigorous analysis for modeling and analyzing large complex networks.
 It also often serves as a popular benchmark for comparing new graph models in network science.

-In 2006, the American Mathematics Society and the Conference Board of the Mathematical Sciences co-published Fan Chung and Linyuan Lu's book Complex Graphs and Networks.
+In 2006, the American Mathematical Society and the Conference Board of the Mathematical Sciences co-published Fan Chung and Linyuan Lu's book Complex Graphs and Networks.
 The book gave a well-structured exposition for using combinatorial, probabilistic, spectral methods as well as other new and improved tools to analyze real-world large information networks.